pieckenst/ForkLink/README.rst

 .. image:: https://img.shields.io/github/license/EvieePy/forklinksvg
     :target: LICENSE

-A robust and powerful Lavalink wrapper for `discord`_!
+A robust and powerful Lavalink wrapper for discord.py forks that are not disnake( separate repository for disnake just to not have loads of branches)!

 Documentation
 ---------------------------